canonical-web-and-design/practices/project-management/zenhub.md

 ## Iterations

+- Iterations are two weeks.
+They start on a Monday and finishing on a Friday.
 - Each iteration should be a milestone in ZenHub in the format `Iteration [Iteration number]-[enddate].[endmonth]`.

  For example `Iteration 9-20.10` followed by `Iteration 10-3.11`.